 As already mentioned, another challenge for the aerospace industry is the ever-increasing costs of producing aircraft systems.
 According to a study from Deloitte, total cost overruns on aerospace projects this year (2020) will rise to 51%.
 Much of those costs come from large product reworks that also cause significant schedule delays.

-Agile project management looks to tackle that by putting emphasis on constant collaboration with customers and progressive elaboration of different product components.
-This is done with the intention to assess the value of work items, prioritize and gather more knowledge about them before they are committed for final execution.
-After that, aerospace teams hold regular pull-planning events (such as Replenishment meetings) where they decide what to work on next based on their capacity.
+Agile project management looks to tackle that by emphasizing constant collaboration with customers and progressive elaboration of different product components.
+This is done to assess the value of work items, prioritize, and gather more knowledge about them before committing final execution.
+After that, aerospace teams hold regular pull-planning events (such as Replenishment meetings) to decide what to work on next based on their capacity.

 This approach creates a better structure in the process while reducing mistakes due to multitasking.
 Furthermore, due to the progressive refinement of even the smallest product elements, engineering teams decrease the likelihood of abandoning work items or doing extensive rework because of unclear specifications.

-This process can result in lower costs while retaining production quality even in projects such as the development of fully operational aircraft systems.
+This process can lower costs while retaining production quality, even in projects such as the development of fully operational aircraft systems.

 Implementing Lean/Agile practices in a complex industry such as aerospace is easier said than done.
-That's why we want to bring theory into practice through a real-life case study of a division in an aviation company that boosted its productivity and project delivery with the help of Kanban.
+That's why we want to bring theory into practice through a real-life case study of a division in an aviation company that boosted its productivity and project delivery with Kanban's help.

-Struggling with pressing problems such as low process transparency, workflow inefficiencies, difficulties with work prioritization, poor coordination between multiple teams, etc., the management turned to Kanban to solve their issues.
+Confronted with low process transparency, workflow inefficiencies, difficulties with work prioritization, and poor coordination between multiple teams, the management turned to Kanban to solve these issues.

 works in Aerospace Engineering